You don’t know what you’ve got till it’s gone.

 What was going on?

-If your skin’s in a bad shape, you’ll notice your breakouts heal faster, your pores look smaller and flakiness no longer happens.
+If it’s in a bad shape, you’ll notice your breakouts heal faster, your pores look smaller, and flakiness become a thing of the past.
 If you have sensitive skin, it may also make it more resistant to redness and irritations!

 If Niod Copper Amino Isolate Serum could do all this before, can you imagine how much better it works now that they’ve upgraded the formula?